rishavjha62/my-notes/inbox/2025-06-14_kubernetes-cheat-sheet.md

 # kubernetes cheat sheet

+`--dry-run`: By default as soon as the command is run, the resource will be created.
+If you simply want to test your command , use the `--dry-run=client` option.
+This will not create the resource, instead, tell you whether the resource can be created and if your command is right.

+-o yaml: This will output the resource definition in YAML format on screen.

 ## Declarative and Imperative commands

 There are 2 ways to deploy to kubernetes objects: imperatively with many kubectl